 This is configured for cone 04, but of course, you can adjust steps 2, 3, and 4 to others.

 The idea of this schedule is to heal bubbles and defects they cause.
 These often just percolate during soaks at top temperature.
 This schedule also adds an optional step 2 to reduce clouding caused by high populations of microbubbles.

 You have to program this manually.
 See the link below on how.

 -Step 1.
 Drying needs to be complete because the next step proceeds rapidly.
 Extend the soaking time if your ware is thick or heavy or the kiln is densely loaded.
 240F, although above boiling point, is not enough to fracture ware, but needed to completely dry it.

--Step 2 climbs quickly, your kiln may or may not be able to maintain the rate.
-The optional soak is to even out the heat distribution in the ware for final approach to top temperatures.
-And to enable micro-bubble clouds (gases of decomposition) to agglomerate and escape before last stage.
+-Step 2 climbs quickly to 100F below top temperature (your kiln may or may not be able to maintain the rate).
+The optional soak is to even out the heat distribution in the ware for the final approach to top temperatures.
+The hold enables micro-bubble clouds (gases of decomposition) to agglomerate and escape before last stage.

 - Step 5: Slowly cool down to 1400F.
 This will improve glossy glaze surfaces, removing remaining surface defects.
 With this slow cool glazes can crystallize, so this step will need to be removed if you don't want that.

 |1||60°C/hr to 115C||108°F/hr to 240F||60min||2:31||Drive out any remaining mechanical water|

 |2||250°C/hr to 982C||450°F/hr to 1800F||15min||6:14||Adjust this to top-temp minus 100|

 |3||60°C/hr to 1037C||108°F/hr to 1900F||15min||7:25||Adjust this to your top firing temp|